The holonomy of a singular leaf: Higher holonomies of singular leaves

 The use of the word ``universal'' is justified by the following Theorem:

 \begin{theorem} (Theorem 1.7 in \cite{LLS}) \texttt{ "Universality"}.
-Universal NQ-manifolds of $ {\mathcal F}$ are a terminal object in the category where objects are NQ-manifolds over $M$ inducing sub-foliations of $ {\mathcal F}$, and morphisms are homotopy classes of NQ-manifold morphisms over $M$. \end{theorem}
+Universal NQ-manifolds of $ {\fol{F}}$ are terminal objects in the category where objects are NQ-manifolds over $M$ inducing sub-foliations of $ {\fol{F}}$, and morphisms are homotopy classes of NQ-manifold morphisms over $M$. \end{theorem}

 Since in a category two universal objects are canonically isomorphic: